Generic Name: doxorubicin liposomal (DOX-oh-ROO-bi-sin)

 Doxorubicin liposomal may cause severe and possibly life-threatening heart problems (eg, heart failure).
 These problems may occur during therapy or sometimes months to years after receiving doxorubicin liposomal.
 In some cases, heart problems are irreversible.
 The risk may be increased if you are using certain medicines that may affect heart function (eg, trastuzumab), or have a history of heart problems, radiation treatment to the chest area, or previous therapy with other anthracyclines (eg, epirubicin).
 The risk of developing heart problems varies depending on your dose and condition, although it can occur at any dose whether or not you are at risk.
 Notify your doctor right away if you develop cough; fast, slow, or irregular heartbeat; shortness of breath; sudden, unexplained weight gain; or swelling of the hands, ankles, or feet.

-Serious and sometimes life-threatening, infusion-related reactions have occurred with the use of doxorubicin liposomal.
-Contact your doctor right away if you experience back pain, chills, fainting, flushing, headache, severe dizziness or light-headedness, shortness of breath, swelling of the face, or tightness in the chest or throat.
+Serious and sometimes fatal infusion-related reactions have occurred with the use of doxorubicin liposomal.
+Most of these happened during the first treatment.
+Contact your doctor right away if you experience back pain, fever, chills, fainting, flushing, headache, fast heartbeat; severe dizziness, shortness of breath, wheezing, itching, blue or gray skin, swelling of the face, or tightness in the chest or throat.

 Doxorubicin liposomal is used for: